 Several car manufacturers issued recalls to replace coil springs.
 For example, Nissan recalled certain model year 2007-2012 Nissan Versa in Canada and certain regions of the United States to replace both front coil springs.
-The reason is the salt used on the roads in winter time can cause the springs to corrode and possibly fracture.
+The reason is that the salt used on the roads in winter time can cause the springs to corrode and possibly fracture.
 Hyundai also recalled certain 2011 Elantra and Sonata vehicles for the same reason.
-If one of your coil springs broke, we suggest to check with the manufacturer or a dealer for possible recalls or safety campaigns related to a coil spring.
+If one of your coil springs broke, we suggest to check with the manufacturer or dealer for possible recalls or safety campaigns related to coil springs.

 Are there any symptoms of a broken coil spring?
 In some cases, a broken piece of the spring can produce a metal rattle when driving over bumps and potholes.